af-lab/histone-catalogue/README.md

     report      - prepare PDF of short report of the analysis publication - prepare PDF of the published paper

-Not specifying any target, calling `scons' on its own, is equivalent to selecting all of them.
+Not specifying any target, calling `scons` on its own, is equivalent to selecting all of them.
 That means, if all dependencies are installed, the following command will take care of everything: